SEND Support and Inclusion

 Working together to support the needs of children with SEND

-In order to support the needs of children in care with SEND, the Virtual School has regular dialogue with a network of professionals that include: social workers, foster carers, Disabled Childrens Team, SEND caseworkers, independent reviewing officers, school, SENCOs and CAMHS professionals.
-The team working around the child may meet to discuss further support and strategies to ensure the child’s needs are sufficiently assessed and met.
+In order to support the needs of children in care with SEND, the Virtual School has regular dialogue with a network of professionals that include: social workers, foster carers, SEND caseworkers, independent reviewing officers, school, SENCOs and CAMHS professionals.
+The team working around the child may meet to discuss further support and strategies to ensure children’s needs are sufficiently assessed and met.

 Further guidance information